ax1/a1-server/README.md

 ## 1 min Tutorial

-Creating your own server has never been easier.
-The default configuration is quite handy (port 8080, static files at folder `/public` and dynamic files at folder `/app`)
+The default configuration is port 8080, static files at folder `/public` and dynamic files at folder `/app`.
 The server can be used either on ESM projects or CJS projects.

 ---